Plan for New Trading Pit Triggers Feud in U.S. Options Market

-Traders on Wall Street have lamented the end of floor trading.
-Now, one exchange is trying to launch the first new open-outcry pit in the U.S. in decades.
+Many Wall Street traders have lamented the steady demise of floor trading.
+But now that one exchange is trying to launch the first U.S. open-outcry trading pit in decades, it isn't exactly being welcomed.

 Continue Reading Below

 Box Options Exchange LLC hopes to open a new floor for about 40 human traders at the Chicago Board of Trade Building.
-The exchange, which has one of the smallest market shares in U.S. options, is trying to grow its business by vying for orders executed via open outcry, which has persisted in options trading.
+The exchange, whose electronic platform has one of the smallest market shares in U.S. options, is trying to build up its business by vying for orders executed via open outcry.

+While trading floors have dwindled in almost all markets because of a shift to electronic trading, old-fashioned shouting and hand signals in open pits have endured in the options market, where investors sometimes prefer human traders to execute complex orders rather than computer programs.

+It would be a needed respite for floor traders, many of whom have sought new jobs since screen-based trading took off in the 1990s.
+Intercontinental Exchange Inc., which owns the New York Stock Exchange, ended floor trading for options on futures in 2012, and CME Group closed most of its futures trading pits in 2015.
+The largest options exchange, Chicago Board Options Exchange, has seen its floors thin to about 440 people earlier this year from 10 times that in the late 1980s.

 Continue Reading Below